parsasi/twitter-api-docs/docs/glossary.md

 This sections is dedicated to explaining the terminalogy that might be unfamiliar to you.

 ## API Terminalogy
-Throughout the documentation, some terms are being using interchangably, regarding the API.
+Throughout the documentation, some terms are being used interchangably, regarding the API.

-**App Key** is the key with which Twitter recognizes our app.API Key, Consumer API Key, Consumer Key, Customer Key and OAuth Consumer Key will refer to the same consept.
+**App Key** is the key with which Twitter recognizes our app.API Key, Consumer API Key, Consumer Key, Customer Key and OAuth Consumer Key will refer to the same concept.

 **App Key Secret** is the "password" for our app, in order to connect with the API.
 App Key Secret is often refered to as API Secret Key, Consumer Secret, Consumer Key, Customer Key or OAuth Consumer Key.